lunduniversity/introprog-scalalib/README.md

 ### Older Scala versions

-If you want to use Scala 2.13 with 2.13.5 or later then use these special settings in `build.sbt`:
+If you want to use Scala 2.13 with 2.13.5 or later then use these special settings in `build.sbt`, esp. note that you should use version 1.1.5 of introprog:
 ```
-scalaVersion := "2.13.6"
+scalaVersion := "2.13.8" //2.13.5 or any later 2.13 version
 scalacOptions += "-Ytasty-reader"
 libraryDependencies +=
   ("se.lth.cs" %% "introprog" % "1.1.5").cross(CrossVersion.for2_13Use3)
 ```

-For Scala 2.12.x and 2.13.4 and older you need to use the old version `"1.1.4"` of `introprog`.
+For Scala 2.12.x and 2.13.4 and older you need to use version 1.1.4 of introprog or older.

 ### Manual download